jrpaige/Solar/README.md

 Within this data, stationarity had to be achieved by taking the change in cost_per_watt from one week to the next, aka differencing the data.
 Differencing can help stabilize the mean of a time series by removing changes in the level of a time series, and therefore eliminating (or reducing) any trend and seasonality.

+Initially, I simply used the `.diff()` method for a first order difference between consecutive observations.
+Next I tried second order differencing, which takes the difference of the difference via `.diff().diff()`.
+I also tried two period differencing `.diff(periods=2)` which takes the difference of a data point and the data point from two weeks prior.

-A critical value of .05 or 5% was used to reject or fail to reject ADF's null hypothesis.
+A critical value of .05 was used to determine if I would reject or fail to reject the ADF null hypothesis.
 After differencing, the P-value for the data reached less than 0.000000 and stationarity was decidedly achieved.

 ---
 # Models